 ComScore

-The Best Kentucky Derby Food to Make at Home, from Pimento Cheese to Deviled Eggs
+The 31 Best Kentucky Derby Food Ideas to Make at Home, from Pimento Cheese to Fried Green Tomatoes

 Ah, the Kentucky Derby, otherwise known as “the greatest two minutes in sports.”
-The horse racing is exciting and all…but we’re willing to bet that the real reason people look forward to the event all spring long is the food and drink.
-This year, we’re bringing out all the Southern and Southern-inspired stops for the tastiest viewing party imaginable on May 6.
-Here’s the best Kentucky Derby food to whip up at home, from pimento cheese to Kentucky hot brown sandwiches.
+The horse racing is exciting and all…but c’mon, you know the real reason people look forward to the event all spring long is the food and drink spread.
+This year, bring out all the Southern and Southern-inspired stops for the tastiest viewing party imaginable.
+(Psst: This year, Derby Day falls on May 4, 2024.)
+Presenting the best Kentucky Derby food to make at home, with 31 recipes to try—from pimento cheese and fried green tomatoes to the classic hot brown.

 How to Make a Mint Julep, According to the Former Official Mixologist of the Kentucky Derby